grame-cncm/faust/architecture/vcvrack/README.md

 - `-source to only create the source folder`
 - `-nvoices <num> to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI`

-The generated folder has to be moved in the *Rack SDK* folder and compiled from there.

 [WIP]: Faust DSP code classically produces audio signals in the [-1..1] range.
 Since VCV expect audio signals in the [-5..5] range, they are automatically converted in the architecture file.
 VC control in the [0..10] volts range will be mapped to the controllers [min..max] range.

 ## DSP examples